meetrajesh/only.in/README.md

 8. Import the mysql schema from schema.sql in the git repo into your mysql instance:

 # create the onlyin database
-mysqladmin -u root create onlyin
+mysqladmin -u root -p create onlyin

 # import the skeleton tables from the text file
-mysql -u root onlyin < schema.sql
+mysql -u root -p onlyin < schema.sql

 9. Edit your mysql connection details inside init.php.
 Do not stage/commit these changes!